-What is Wrist Immobilization Orthosis?
+What is Wrist Hand Orthosis?

 An orthosis is a device that supports a certain part of the body.
 Thus, as the name suggests, a wrist immobilization orthosis supports the wrist.

-- Carpal tunnel syndrome
+Carpal tunnel syndrome

-- Wrist sprains and fractures
+Wrist sprains and fractures

-- Wrist tendinitis
+Wrist tendinitis

-- Rheumatoid arthritis and osteoarthritis
+Rheumatoid arthritis and osteoarthritis

-- Radial nerve palsy
+Radial nerve palsy

-- Wrist drop
+Wrist drop

-Why to Wear a Wrist Hand Orthosis
+Why Wear a Wrist Hand Orthosis?

 - Support the wrist after surgery